-These Principles may be used to interpret or supplement international and domestic law including the law of regional organisations for economic integration where applicable.
+These Principles may be used to interpret or supplement international and domestic law.

-They may serve as a model for national, regional and international legislators.
+They may serve as a model for national and international legislators.

 They may assist parties in shaping their contractual and extra-contractual dealings including the resolution of disputes.